angelal4844/sep11-freedom-project/entries/entry04.md

 ![IMG_3620](https://user-images.githubusercontent.com/91750609/226145474-27511365-5e5f-4d21-86a9-1c9263eadb9f.jpg)

-* In the second level, we decided to create a dark background, where the sprite needs to escape from the Queen of spiders through finding all the ingredients for a cake.
+* In the second level, we decided to create a dark background, where the sprite needs to escape from the Queen of spiders through finding all the ingredients of a cake.

 * Ingredients (Cake)
     * Flour